shuchismitamandal/Bank-Loan-Analysis-Dashboard/README.md

   - Only **~1.1K loans are currently active**, which means **most loans have already matured or been closed**.

  **Overall**, the dashboard shows a **healthy lending portfolio** with a strong share of good loans, **effective recovery**, and **growing demand** — making it a positive signal for stakeholders.

+ *Here's a visual representation of the Summary page*

 ![Summary Page](https://github.com/shuchismitamandal/Bank-Loan-Analysis-Dashboard/blob/main/Screenshots/Summary_Screenshot.png)